 "...I am the way and the truth and the life.
 No one comes to the Father except through me" (John 14:5-7) NKJV.

-Next, Jesus says that we are to trust on the One God has sent.
-We don't have to know all the answers, we just need to trust in Jesus.
+Next, Jesus says that we are to trust in the One God has sent.
+We don't have to know all the answers; we just need to believe in Jesus.

 VERSE 29: "Jesus answered them, This is the work of God, that you believe in him whom he has sent."

-Jesus said, "This is the work, that you believe on me, the True Bead of Life."
+Jesus said, "This is the work, that you believe on me, the True Bread of Life."
 That is the only work necessary to receive Eternal Life.

-This should have been a wonderful day for the Jewish people.
+This should have been a fantastic day for the Jewish people.
 The "Messiah," and His "New Covenant" had arrived!
-But they were having a problem accepting that the only work necessary to enter heaven was to believe (have faith) in the One whom God had sent.
+But they were having a problem understanding that the only work necessary to enter heaven was to believe (have faith) in the One whom God had sent.